mozilla-b2g/fxos-certsuite/docs/coverage.rst

 then compared with what the API reports.

-For this reason the guided Web API tests, backed by the test harness *semiauto*, requires a user to interact with various questions and prompts raised by the tests.
+For this reason the guided Web API tests, backed by the test harness *semiauto*, require a user to interact with various questions and prompts raised by the tests.
 This works by showing a dialogue with a question, confirmation, or input request in a web browser on the user's host computer (the computer the device is connected to).